With postage rate increases becoming a question of when and not if, it’s important to get ahead of them for nonprofit planning and budgeting

-The U.S Postal Service has recently proposed a postage rate increase of about 4.8% that will go into effect on July 12th, 2026.
-While technically this new rate still needs to be approved by the Postal Regulatory Commission before going into effect, based on past increases, this proposed hike will likely pass.
+The U.S. Postal Service has recently proposed a postage rate increase of about 4.8% that will go into effect on July 12th, 2026.
+While technically this new rate still needs to be approved by the Postal Regulatory Commission before going into effect, based on past increases, this proposed hike is likely to pass.

-Due to the ongoing financial woes of the USPS, this is a continuation of a long-time trend of bi-annual postage increases.
+Due to the ongoing financial challenges of the USPS, this is a continuation of a long-term trend of bi-annual postage increases.

-While Schultz & Williams estimates based on anticipated postage increases when building future job budgets, there are other ways we work with our clients to offset these rising costs and protect their ROI:
+While Schultz & Williams accounts for anticipated postage increases when building future job budgets, there are other ways we work with our clients to offset these rising costs and protect their ROI:

 Postal Promotions- Our production and account teams work to stay up to date with the latest postal promotions offered by the USPS to make sure we apply as many as we can to as many campaigns as possible.
-This can help save between 5-7% on total postage costs for each campaign they’re applied to.
+This can help save between 5% and 7% on total postage costs for each campaign they’re applied to.
 The ones we use the most frequently are:

-- Integrated technology, such as adding a QR code to a letter, pointing to the donation page
+- Integrated technology, such as adding a QR code to a letter that points to the donation page

 - Tactile discount by changing an envelope to a grooved stock